johnmichael246/JayPay/README.md

 **3.GETTING STARTED**
 Click
 [Here](https://jaypayroll.herokuapp.com/) to open the application once youve finished the readMe and are ready to process your first payroll.
+View our User Stories [Here](https://trello.com/b/rhBG4IwX/jaypay-userstories)!

 First things first, you have to sign up as a user to be enabled to move through the site.
 Normally your company's administrator(or you yourself) will sign you up, but for now you can sign up to take a look around the site and see is functionality.
 ![Imgur](http://i.imgur.com/33EMFWy.png)